 - Homeless Play - The City sponsored Project Homelessness, in partnership with Venture Theatre, to create a play depicting true stories of children experiencing homelessness in the Billings area.

-- - Efforts to increase access to nutritious food and support organizations providing for those in need.
+- Community Gardens and Food Security - Efforts to increase access to nutritious food and support organizations providing for those in need.

 - Social Enterprise - Furthering financial sustainable innovations targeting homelessness through business enterprise and economic opportunity.